douglasgreen/outlines/computing/operating_systems/linux.md

 8.  **Post-Installation Setup**: After installing, you might want to update your system, install additional drivers (if necessary), and customize your environment.

 Remember, the installation process can vary significantly between distributions, especially between user-friendly distros (like Ubuntu) and those that require more manual configuration (like Arch Linux).
 Always refer to the official documentation of the distribution for specific instructions.
-Additionally, many distros offer \"Live\" versions, allowing you to try them out directly from the USB drive without installation, which can be a great way to test a distro without committing to a full install.
+Additionally, many distros offer "Live" versions, allowing you to try them out directly from the USB drive without installation, which can be a great way to test a distro without committing to a full install.

 ## Exploring the Linux Desktop

 ### Exploring the Linux Desktop

 Linux stands out in the world of operating systems for its highly customizable nature, especially when it comes to the desktop environment.
 A desktop environment (DE) in Linux is a collection of software that provides a graphical user interface (GUI) along with a set of applications and tools to manage the system.
-Let\'s delve into the popular desktop environments and discuss how you can customize your workspace in Linux.
+Let's delve into the popular desktop environments and discuss how you can customize your workspace in Linux.

 #### Overview of Popular Desktop Environments